scaleapi/scaleapi-python-client/README.rst

         print(err.code)  # 400
         print(err.message)  # Parameter is invalid, reason: "attachments" is required

 Troubleshooting
 _______________

-If you notice any problems, please email us at support@scale.com.
+If you notice any problems, please contact our support via Intercom by logging into your dashboard, or, if you are Enterprise, by contacting your Engagement Manager.